 As a certified nurse midwife based at the St. Luke’s Nampa hospital, Watkins relies on years of training and experience to help her patients develop personalized birth plans.
 She earned an undergraduate degree in nursing from the University of Saskatchewan and a master’s degree in Nursing with a Midwifery Specialty, University of Utah.
 She completed fellowships at Duke University and St. Luke’s Health System and has worked at clinics and hospitals in Idaho and other states.

-An ardent supporter of breastfeeding, she works closely with the hospital lactation team to help both moms and babies.
-“Not every baby knows how to breastfeed,” she said.
+Ardent supporters of breastfeeding, they work closely with the hospital lactation team to help both moms and babies.
+“Not every baby knows how to breastfeed,” Watkins says.
 “It’s very normal that babies and moms need support, assistance and guidance from professionals.”

-Watkins believes that teamwork and communication are fundamental to the care provided by Saltzer Health providers for new moms, babies and families.
-She is proud to collaborate with OB-GYNs, out of hospital midwives, doulas and other birth workers.
+Both midwives believe that teamwork and communication are fundamental to the care provided by Saltzer Health providers for new moms, babies and families.
+They are proud to collaborate with OB-GYNs, out of hospital midwives, doulas and other birth workers.

-“I love what I do,” she says.
+“We love what we do,” says Watkins.
 “Our team loves to work together.”

 The Healthcare Podcast – Midwifery with Kathy Watkins – Listen Now

 Mindful Birth Podcast – Midwifery Care in Hospital Birth and Family-Centered Cesarean Birth – Listen Now